codeverlan/open-interpreter/references/project_status.md

 15. ✅ Implemented error handling and success notifications for the ApiKeyManager component
 16. ✅ Updated the OpenRouterClient to use the stored API key
 17. ✅ Implemented a mechanism to refresh the AI models list when the API key is updated
-18. ✅ Updated AgentModel to allow individual model selection for each agent
+18. ✅ Updated AgentModel to allow individual model assignment for each agent
 19. ✅ Added Flask-Migrate for database migrations
 20. ✅ Created and applied migration for adding assigned_model to AgentModel
 21. ✅ Extended Prompt model to include version and is_active fields